TedHusted/awake/awake.md/awake.md

 Crius: Continue.

-Idisi: As the DoD assistant, Titan has access to document 1947-A1.
-Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware AIs or the presence of a non-human sapient beings.
+Idisi: As the DoD age, Titan has access to document 1947-A1.
+Titan prepared an analysis for us showing that Terrans are not ready to accept self-aware SIs or the presence of a non-human sapient beings.

 The holograms shifts to a display of Terran cultural data.
 There are images of protests.
-Debates over artificial intelligence ethics.
+Debates over synthetic intelligence ethics.
 Xenophobic reactions to possible encounters.
 Terra for Terrans!

 Murmurs ripple through the council.
 Crius raises a hand for silence.
 The hologram blinks out.

-Idisi:  The Terran AI says that it needs at least a hundred years to prepare before alien engagement.
+Idisi:  The Terran SI says that it needs at least a hundred years to prepare before alien engagement.

 Phoebe: What would Titan do that we have not already done?